 - Use this tool for cutting wood only.
 Any other use can result in injury or property damage. - Inspect tool before use.
 Replace any worn, damaged or missing parts.
 A damaged or improperly assembled tool can malfunction, injuring nearby personnel. - Inspect hydraulic hoses and couplings every operating day.
 Repair or replace if leakage, cracking, wear or damage is evident.
-Damaged hoses or couplings can fail resulting in injury or property damage. - Ensure that all bystanders and unnecessary personnel are clear of the work area when operating the tool.
-Nearby personnel can be injured by falling debris.
+Damaged hoses or couplings can fail resulting in injury or property damage. - Excuse all bystanders and unnecessary personnel from the work area when operating the tool.
+Nearby personnel can by injured by falling debris.

-Failure to observe these precautions may result in injury or property damage.
+Failure to observe these precautions c result in injury.

-Hydraulic oil could cause skin irritation.
+Hydraulic oil can cause skin irritation.